|Born||in Hampstead, London, England, UK|

 This was the film where she met her future and fifth husband, Richard Burton (the previous four were Conrad Hilton, Michael Wilding, Michael Todd--who died in a plane crash--and Eddie Fisher).
-Her next handful of films were lackluster at best, including The V.I.P.s (1963) and The Sandpiper (1965), which were shredded by most critics but were financially successful.
+Her next films, The V.I.P.s (1963) and The Sandpiper (1965), were lackluster at best.
 Elizabeth was to return to fine form, however, with the role of Martha in Who's Afraid of Virginia Woolf?
 (1966).
-Her performance as the loudmouthed, shrewish, unkempt Martha was easily her finest to date.
+Her performance as the loudmouthed, shrewish, unkempt, yet still alluring Martha was easily her finest to date.
 For this she would win her second Oscar and one that was more than well-deserved.
 The following year, she and Burton co-starred in The Taming of the Shrew (1967), again giving winning performances.
 However, her films afterward were box office failures, including Reflections in a Golden Eye (1967), The Comedians (1967) Boom!
 (1968) (again co-starring with Burton), Secret Ceremony (1968), The Only Game in Town (1970), X, Y and Zee (1972), Hammersmith Is Out (1972) (with Burton again), Ash Wednesday (1973), Night Watch (1973), The Driver's Seat (1974), The Blue Bird (1976) (considered by many to be her worst), A Little Night Music (1977), and Winter Kills (1979) (a controversial film which was never given a full release and in which she only had a small role).
 Since then, she has appeared in some movies, both theatrical and made-for-television, and a number of television programs.
 In February 1997, Elizabeth entered the hospital for the removal of a brain tumor.
 The operation was successful.
 As for her private life, she divorced Burton in 1974, only to remarry him in 1975 and divorce him, permanently, in 1976.
 She had two more husbands, U.S. Senator John Warner and construction worker Larry Fortensky, whom she met in rehab.